Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 Conclusion

-First, there are likely to be better alternatives.
-Second, the option is probably less positive than it first looks, due to hidden harms.
-Third, even if it’s net positive, you probably shouldn’t violate common standards of morality.
-Even if you mainly care about the consequences of your actions, it’s worth putting some weight on the common-sense position that the ends don’t justify the means.
+3. Even if it’s net positive, you probably shouldn’t violate common standards of morality.
+Even if you mainly care about the consequences of your actions, it’s worth putting some weight on the commonsense position that the ends don’t justify the means.

-However, that doesn’t mean you should never take a career with negative impact.
-In exceptional circumstances, it might be justified, such as when the benefits outweigh the harms by more than 100 times (or 10–1,000 times, depending on how consequentialist you are).
+However, that doesn’t mean you should never take a career that causes some harm.
+For one thing, all careers have some negative impacts.
+In exceptional circumstances, it might well be justified, such as when the benefits outweigh the harms by more than 100 times (or 10–1,000 times, depending on how consequentialist you are).
 It also might be justified to cause the negative impact even if the benefits outweigh the harms by a much smaller factor (say 2–5 times), if the harms aren’t especially morally problematic, like being an overpaid asset manager.

-That said, if you are considering taking a harmful job, be really cautious, and explore all the arguments before you go ahead.
+So, if you are considering taking a harmful job that causes some harm because you think overall it can help you make the world better, be really cautious, and explore all the arguments before you go ahead.
 Much comes down to the details of the situation, so you need to make a case-by-case analysis.

 Read next